ChristopherFu01/CHOCAnxiety/README.md

 ### Limitations

 One of the attributes that we failed to investigate into was the temporal aspects of the dataset.
 Looking into the weeks, especially data points originating from the COVID-19 pandemic period, would give us insight into whether certain years, seasons, months, or weeks experience increased anxiety.
+This limitation could be reinforced by the choice of week labels, where these weeks were only late April to Mid June.

 Another limitation of our study was not optimizing model performance or trying other supervised machine learning models, as those models could offer greater insight into feature importance.
 We also did not look into other evaluation metrics other than accuracy.